News CNCnetPDM About us Support

 USAGE

-• In Windows Explorer double click MitsubishiM70M80.exe
+• In Windows Explorer double click MitsubishiM70M80

 • In field ‘Mitsubishi Machine Number’ enter the number as defined in melcfg.ini.